Trash dropped by a North Korean balloon falls on South Korea’s presidential compound

 Seoul officials earlier said North Korea had used the direction of winds to fly balloons toward South Korea, but some of the past balloons had timers that were likely meant to pop the bags of trash midair.
 The security service gave no further details about the rubbish found at the presidential compound, like whether balloons were discovered along with the trash.

-If North Korea is found to have used timers or any other device to deliberately dump trash on key South Korean facilities like the presidential office, it would certainly invite strong response by South Korea, observers say.
+If North Korea is found to have used timers or any other device to deliberately dump trash on key South Korean facilities like the presidential office, it would certainly invite strong response by South Korea.
+But experts say dropping balloons at ground targets is extremely sophisticated technology and that North Korea would certainly lack such an ability.

 The security service refused to disclose whether President Yoon Suk Yeol was at the office at a time.
 Yoon's office earlier said he has no official schedule on Wednesday.